kyma-project/kyma/.github/ISSUE_TEMPLATE/problem-description.md

 <!-- Focus on the measurable impact and value created once the problem is solved. -->

-## Risks, unknowns and constraints
+## Risks, unknowns, and constraints

 <!-- Describe the biggest open questions that could invalidate this opportunity.-->